 Little Zhào Zhèng 赵政, a precocious if slightly bloodthirsty lad, was destined to be the unifier of China, calling his dynasty Qín 秦, after the name of his home state, and calling himself the First (Shǐ 始) Sovereign Emperor (Huáng Dì 皇帝).
 In modern Chinese he is therefore called Qín Shǐ Huángdì 秦始皇帝.
 (The romanized syllable division varies, but most English editors have settled on Qín Shǐhuángdì, “Qín First-Sovereign-Emperor.”)
 The second Qín emperor is called Qín Èrshì Huángdì 秦二世皇帝, or “Second-Generation Emperor of Qín.”

 Linguistic Note: In later dynasties, the word huángdì 皇帝 came to be the standard term for an emperor.
 Confusingly, the homonymous name Huáng Dì 黄帝 or “Yellow Emperor” refers to a specific legendary king (reign 01-3) believed by some to have reigned about 2600 BC.

 Return to top.

-He was probably also responsible with unifying currency, writing, weights, and measures.
+He seems also to have been responsible for unifying currency, writing, weights, and measures.
 These reforms were probably undertaken mostly to impose Qín standards —the new dynastic “brand”— throughout his empire, not in order to improve the daily life of his subjects.
 But standardization proved to be of huge benefit to future generations, even if benefit was only a secondary goal.